GoogleCloudPlatform/google-guest-agent/README.md

 order to enable GCE platform features.

 ## Building Guest Agent
-In the code base there's a Gnu Make based build system with targets to build and test the guest agent.
+In the codebase there's a GNU Make based build system with targets to build and test the guest agent.

 In order to build both the `guest-agent` and `core_plugins`, run